describo/describo.github.io/src/docs/guide/transforming-content.md

 HTML transcription file, the entities will be written into the metadata file against the original source file.

-So, for example, if a person named "Jane Doe" is disocvered, an entity of type person will be automatically created and associated to the source file via the "mentions" property.
+So, for example, if a person named "Jane Doe" is discovered, an entity of type person will be automatically created and associated to the source file via the "mentions" property.

 #### Perform topic, theme and subject extraction

-If enabled, the assistant will extract the top 3 topics, themes and subjects from the extracted text and write those into the metadata against that file.
+If enabled, the assistant will analyse the text and output the top 3 topics, themes and subjects;
+writing them into the metadata against that file.

 ## Text file processing tasks

 ### Perform named entity recognition

-If enabled, the text will be run through the named entity recognition tools.
+If enabled, the text will be run through the named entity recognition tool.
 In these cases, as Describo does not alter the original file, the data cannot be marked up there.
 Furthermore, it doesn't make sense to produce a linked HTML version of that content so in these cases the entities will be written into the metadata file and linked to the source file.

 ### Perform topic, theme and subject extraction

-If enabled, the assistant will extract the top 3 topics, themes and subjects from the extracted text and write those into the metadata against that file.
+If enabled, the assistant will analyse the text and output the top 3 topics, themes and subjects;
+writing them into the metadata against that file.

 ::: info Question